 The term “gig” has its modern origins in music.
 Jazz musicians in the early 20th century used to refer to any job that paid money as a “gig”.
 They used the term to differentiate between playing with friends and playing for money because musicians, like pretty much all artists, tend to follow their passions in life and business whether it pays the bills or not.
 They do what they love.
 If they can string enough gigs together to make a career out of doing what they love, they’re living their dreams.
 The great Louis Armstrong once said, “Musicians don’t retire; they stop when there’s no more music in them.”

-Federal and state policies aimed at helping the independent workforce recover from COVID-19 is a uniquely important issue for Black-owned businesses.
+Federal and state policies aimed at helping the independent workforce recover from COVID-19 are uniquely important issues for Black-owned businesses.
 History has shown that Black families are hit harder in economic downturns and don’t recover as quickly in the aftermath.
-Studies show that the median white family has roughly 10 times the amount of wealth as the median Black family, meaning Black-owned businesses have less cushion to ride through economic disruptions.
-The Brookings Institute found that just under half of Black-owned firms that existed in 2002 still existed in 2011 after the Great Recession decimated the global economy compared to almost two-thirds of white-owned businesses.
-With income disparity having reached toxic levels before the COVID-19 crisis, Black and Brown communities will be facing even steeper challenges in recovering from its aftermath.
-Regulations that hamper California businesses from hiring local, independent talent will cripple Black-owned businesses and the communities we serve.
+Studies show that the median White family has roughly 10 times the amount of wealth as the median Black family, meaning Black-owned businesses have less cushion to ride through economic disruptions.

 When I appealed with lawmakers to fix the California law so it didn’t hurt thousands of independent professionals and local businesses like mine, which hire independent talent, my words fell on deaf ears.
 The author of the legislation actually said she does not believe that freelancing is “real” work.